GSA/piv-guides/_devconfig/ssh.md

 ---
 layout: default
-title: Use PIV for Secure Shell (SSH)
+title: Use PIV for SSH
 permalink: /devconfig/ssh
 collection: devconfig
 ---

-To use SSH for remote access to a UNIX-like server, you need to first authenticate your PIV.
+To use Secure Shell (SSH) for remote access to a UNIX-like server, you need to first authenticate your PIV.
 PIV authentication and SSH can be done from a Windows, Linux, or Mac-based computer.
 For remote access, you also need to configure the UNIX-like server.

 Select the link for your operating system (OS).
-(Also, please review _Configure a UNIX-like Server_.)
+Please also review _Configure a UNIX-like Server_.

   * [Use PIV for SSH from a Windows Computer](#use-piv-for-ssh-from-a-windows-computer)
   * [Use PIV for SSH from a Linux Computer](#use-piv-for-ssh-from-a-linux-computer)
   * [Use PIV for SSH from a Mac Computer](#use-piv-for-ssh-from-a-mac-computer)
   * [Configure a UNIX-like Server](#configure-a-unix-like-server)

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
-Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}&nbsp;
+Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}

 ## Use PIV for SSH from a Windows Computer